KlasafGeijerstam/distributed_hash_table/README.md

 | OU1    | 18/9 17:00| 14/10 17:00 |  10 arbetsdagar från rättning |
 | OU3    | 11/9 17:00|  Ingen |  Ingen |
 | OU4    | 16/10 17:00 | Efter överenskommelse | Efter överenskommelse, senast 18/12 |

+## Examination of OU4

+*If you present your solution before Deadline 1, you can stop reading now.*

+If you do not get time to present your implementation before Deadline 1, you **must** upload a zip file containing your solution to labres before the deadline.
+When you do get time to present your implementation, you will present using the files uploaded to labres.
+If you want to present a newer version of your implementation you may do so, but the presentation will count as your second attempt.